ComposeCode/RHEL7-RHCE-course-helper/chapter6/section6-1.md

 - LUN: A LUN (Logical Unit Number) represents a single addressable logical SCSI disk that is exported on the target server.
 From an initiator perspective, a LUN is just like any other hard disk attached to it.
 Disk Management software, such as parted and LVM, treat both LUN and hard disk identically.

 - Node: A node is a single discoverable object on the iSCSI SAN.
-It may represent a target serve or an initiator.
+It may represent a target server or an initiator.
 A node is identified by its IP address or a unique iSCSI address.

 - Portal: A portal is a combination of an IP address and TCP port that a target server listens on and initiators connect to. iSCSI uses TCP port 3260 by default.